apache/predictionio/examples/java-local-regression/README.md

 This sample regression engine reads data from file system.

-Edit the file path in `datasource.json`, change `filepath` to an absolute path that points to [lr_data.py](../data/lr_data.txt)
+Edit the file path in `engine.json`, change `filepath` of `datasource` to an absolute path that points to [lr_data.py](../data/lr_data.txt)

 ```
-$ cat params/datasource.json
+$ cat engine.json
+...
-{
+"datasource": {
   "filepath": <absolute_path_to_lr_data.txt>
 }
+...

 ```